European Anti-Poverty Network

 Being aware that to achieve these goals inclusive structures are indispensable the EAPN is engaged in an internal reflection process.
 EAPN seeks to connect its policy work more closely with its grassroots base and strengthen the European Meetings of People experiencing Poverty through a review of the organization’s structures.
 It seeks to increase its impact and organizational development based on the findings.

-Senior Expert Inequality
+Senior Expert Ungleichheit

 Kahina Rabahi